“Which Epcot Countries Have Rides?”

 Epcot is best known for its collection of countries and cultures contained within the Epcot World Showcase.
 The popularity of eating and drinking your way around the World Showcase Lagoon can make you forget that you do have a couple of rides available to you in that section of Epcot.

-There are two countries inside Epcot’s World Showcase that have their own ride.
+There are currently two countries inside Epcot’s World Showcase that have their own ride.
 The Norway Pavilion features the extremely popular Frozen Ever After water ride.
 The Mexico Pavilion features the Gran Fiesta Tour Starring The Three Caballeros, also a water ride.

-You don’t have a plethora of ride options here in the World Showcase, with only two rides available.
+But for now, you don’t have a plethora of ride options here in the World Showcase, with only two rides available.
 We’ll give you a breakdown on both rides so that you can make an informed decision on whether or not they should be squeezed into your trip to Epcot.